Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Oak Street Health, Inc. (OSH)

-Glancy+Prongay+%26amp%3B+Murray+LLP (“GPM”) reminds investors of the upcoming March 14, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Oak Street Health, Inc. (“Oak Street” or the “Company”) (NYSE: OSH) securities between August 6, 2020 and November 8, 2021, inclusive (the “Class Period”).
+LOS ANGELES, Jan.
+19, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming March 14, 2022deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Oak Street Health, Inc. (“Oak Street” or the “Company”) (: OSH) securities between August 6, 2020 and November 8, 2021, inclusive (the “Class Period”).

 On November 8, 2021, Oak Street disclosed that on November 1, 2021 the Company received a civil investigative demand (“CID”) from the United States Department of Justice (“DOJ”).
 According to the CID, the DOJ was investigating whether the Company violated the False Claims Act.
 The CID also requests documents and information related to the Oak Street’s relationships with “third-party marketing agents” and Oak Street’s “provision of free transportation to federal health care beneficiaries.”